About Acid Throne

 In 2025 ACID THRONE focused their efforts on writing a follow-up to the debut album, but also headlined the opening party of the London Doom Collective’s - Masters of the Riff festival and made their second international appearance at Iceland’s Reykjadoom festival, playing alongside UFOMAMMUT and EARTHBONG.
 The band also found time to headline a sold out Tonehenge - Nottingham with peers THE GREY, and played to sold out crowds at Cosmic Vibration festival in August alongside legends including HELLRIPPER, BUTCHER and ACID MAMMOTH.

-ACID THRONE will start 2026 with the 'Winter of Discontent' Tour of England and Scotland in February, before recording their second album in Spring.
-The band is also set to return to Bloodstock Festival in August, opening the Sophie Lancaster Stage on Sunday, ahead of Black Label Society and headliners Judas Priest closing the festival.
+ACID THRONE begin 2026 with the 'Winter of Discontent' Tour of England and Scotland in February, before recording their second album with Chris Fielding (credits inc. Conan, Winterfylleth, Electric Wizard) in late Spring.
+The band is also set to return to Bloodstock Festival in August, opening the Sophie Lancaster Stage on Sunday, ahead of Black Label

 If you haven’t done so already, get to know ACID THRONE, as Kerrang suggests, ‘it’s clear they’re not f***ing around’.